 Figure 1: Rating a line item – Rate Per section.

-Positive or Negative Integer (less or greater than 0)
+Positive or Negative Number (less or greater than 0)

 For the Positive or Negative Decimal Number validation parameter, administrators can set the Decimal precision to determine the acceptable amount of decimal places.

 To update the validation parameters: